Deltora Quest (TV series): Characters

-At the start of the series, Jarred is Lief's father, and the blacksmith of Del.
+Jarred is Lief's father and the blacksmith of Del.
 He makes a sword for his son on his sixteenth birthday before he goes on the quest.
-He also reveals that he once lived in the palace and was a friend of King Endon, and helped him and his wife escape when the Shadow Lord invaded.
+He also reveals that he once lived in the palace and was a friend of King Endon, helping him and his wife escape when the Shadow Lord invaded.
 His memory, and that of his wife, keeps Lief going.
 He and Anna are later shown to have been captured by Fallow, though they do not give up any information.
-They are later saved by the companions and the resistance, and reveal the truth.
+They are later saved by the companions and the resistance and reveal the truth.

 Production

 The series was produced by Genco and the animation production at OLM and SKY Perfect Well Think.
 Rodda was originally approached with many film offers, but it was only this studio that promised to not change the story.
 The first episode was aired on January 6, 2007, in Japan.

 It was directed by Mitsuru Hongō, designed by Hiroyuki Nishimura and Junya Ishigaki, and written by Oketani Arawa, Reiko Yoshida, and Natsuko Takahashi.
 The music was composed by Kow Otani, but was replaced with an original soundtrack in the English version.

-Although the series employs mostly traditional animation it uses CGI for the Guardians.
+Although the series employs mostly traditional animation, it uses CGI for the Guardians.

 Deltora Quest was originally licensed in North America by Geneon as one of their final licenses but shut down before doing anything with the series.
 The series was then rescued by Dentsu's newly established North American branch, and they produced an English version of the series in association with Ocean Productions in Vancouver, British Columbia and recorded at their Calgary-based Blue Water Studios.
 All music for the English version was composed and produced by John Mitchell and Tom Keenlyside at Anitunes Music Inc.

 Due to the series' popularity in Japan, it was extended to 65 episodes from the original 52, containing stories not present in the original novels.
 The English dub restores the ending of the original novels, and ignores the 13 added episodes in the anime.

 Cinedigm released the series onto DVD in a complete boxset on May 13, 2014.